Convex-Dev/design/docs/cad/003_encoding/README.md

 0x32 <Count Byte = n> <n bytes UTF-8 String>
 ```

-A Keyword is encoded with the Tag byte, an unsigned count byte `n`, and `n` bytes of UTF-8 encoded characters.
+A Keyword is encoded with the tag byte, an unsigned count byte `n`, and `n` bytes of UTF-8 encoded characters.

 The Keyword MUST have a length of 1-128 UTF-8 bytes.
 Any other length is invalid.
 This guarantees that all Symbols are embedded.

-Implementations SHOULD use keywords for known values that may appear in other data structures, are intended to be short and need to be human readable.
+Applications SHOULD use keywords for known values that may appear in other data structures, are intended to be short and need to be human readable.
 Reasonable examples include:
 - the `:name` keyword for a key value in a Map describing a person
 - the `:expired` keyword at the end of a vector describing a smart contract that has expired
 - the `:NOBODY` keyword as an error code on the CVM

+Applications SHOULD prefer Keywords over Symbols in most data structures, unless it is a name for something external to the data structure.

 ### `0x3c` - `0x3f` Character